purecharity/pure-trips/README.md

 * `country` - The country to fetch trips from.
 * `region` - The region to fetch events from.
 * `query` - A search query for trips.
+* `starts_at` - YYYY-MM-DD date to only show trips that start after that date.
+* `ends_at` - YYYY-MM-DD date to only show trips that start before that date.
+* `past` - 'true' if you only want to show past trips.
 * `upcoming` - set to true if you only want to show events starting in the future
 * `tag` - A tag to filter trips.
 * `sort` - Sort direction.